Request a Demo

 Net Revenue Retention (NRR) measures how much revenue is retained from existing customers, including expansions and contractions.

-A high NRR means that even if some customers churn, growth from existing accounts offsets those losses.
+So a high NRR means that even if some customers churn, growth from existing accounts offsets those losses.
 It’s a key metric for understanding the overall health of a SaaS business.

 Product usage and engagement